Outstanding Architectural Accomplishments in Tokyo

 Architectural innovation is a trademark of Tokyo’s urban landscape.
 Since the turn of the 20th century some of Japan’s finest architects, including Kenzo Tange and Yoshinobu Ashihara, have sought to capture the essence of traditional Japanese architecture and blend it with modern sensibilities.
 Their designs fuse artistry and functionality, and provide residents with government buildings, commercial centers, sporting stadiums, and sites for arts and entertainment.
-When enjoying the 2020 Olympics and Paralympics, take a trip through Tokyo and take in some of the city’s most interesting and beautiful architectural attractions.
+When visiting Japan, take a trip through Tokyo and take in some of the city’s most interesting and beautiful architectural attractions.

 Also designed by Kenzo Tange, Shinjuku Park Tower was completed in 1994 and still ranks as one of Tokyo’s most uniquely designed buildings.
 The structure looks like three stacked blocks, each increasingly taller, and houses a combination of retail stores and offices.
 The hotel on its top floor, the Park Hyatt Tokyo, was featured in Sofia Coppola’s 2004 film “Lost in Translation.”